jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-6-block-list-components.md

 const { date, title, components, properties } = Astro.props;
 ```

 In the markup, there is a comment with the position to render the blocks.
-Replace taht with
+Replace that with:

 ```
 {components && <BlockList blocks={components} />}